Taking Back Sunday: 152 and O'Connell's departure (2020–present)

 In February 2020, the band returned to the studio to begin work on their eighth studio album.
 Further sessions were cancelled or otherwise postponed, however, on account of the COVID-19 pandemic.
 In April 2021, Lazzara and Nolan collaborated on a song with Q-Unique, DJ Eclipse and the Wu-Tang Clan's Cappadonna, titled "Verrazzano Villains".
 In October 2021, the band shared a cover of the Weezer song "My Name is Jonas".
 The band returned to touring in 2022, including UK dates with Alkaline Trio and North American dates in support of My Chemical Romance.
 Also in 2022, the band reissued Tell All Your Friends for its 20th anniversary, and released two collaborative singles: "Loved You a Little" with The Maine, and "Just Us Two" with Steve Aoki.

 In June 2023, the band released their first original new music in over four years, a single titled "The One".
 152, the band's eighth studio album, was released on October 27, 2023, via Fantasy Records.
 The band performed at Coachella 2024 in April.
 On December 7, 2024, Fred Mascherino performed with the band for the first time since 2007, at the Starland Ballroom in Sayreville, New Jersey.
 Mascherino played guitar and sang "Liar (It Takes One to Know One)" and "MakeDamnSure," trading vocals with Nolan on the latter.

 In December 2024, former member Eddie Reyes claimed on a podcast that drummer Mark O'Connell, who had been in Taking Back Sunday since 2001, was no longer in the band.
 O'Connell formally announced his departure on January 7, 2025.
 He wrote in a statement, "Over the past few years, I’ve focused on my family and personal growth, including committing to my sobriety.
 Unfortunately, during this time, I didn’t always feel the support I needed from those I thought of as brothers, and creative differences made it hard to move forward together."

 In July 2025, Fred Mascherino announced that he would rejoin Taking Back Sunday in a touring capacity while John Nolan is taking "a short break from touring to spend time with his family".
 The band will also play festival dates as a six-piece, with Lazzara, Nolan and Mascherino all sharing vocal duties.
 That same month, O'Connell sued his former bandmates for defamation, alleging that Taking Back Sunday spread false damaging claims about O'Connell and withheld royalty payments from him.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.

+In 2026, former members Mark O'Connell and Eddie Reyes formed a new band together named ME.